oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/base-images/_index.md

   are located in auxiliary images TBD link, or elsewhere.
 - The domain home is generated by the operator during runtime.

-To apply patched images to a running domain, edit the Domain Resource image reference with the new image name/tag (for example, `oracle/weblogic:12.2.1.4-patched`).
+To apply patched images to a running domain of this type, edit the Domain Resource image reference with the new image name/tag (for example, `oracle/weblogic:12.2.1.4-patched`).
 Then, the operator performs a [rolling restart]({{< relref "/userguide/managing-domains/domain-lifecycle/restarting#overview" >}}) of the WebLogic domain to update the Oracle Home of the servers.
 For information on server restarts, see [Restarting]({{< relref "/userguide/managing-domains/domain-lifecycle/restarting.md" >}}).

-TBD Tom mention on-line update option.

 ##### Model in Image without auxiliary images